While Chicago gets its fair share of attention, and justifiably so, there are plenty of other Illinois towns worthy of a visit

 Take in a Broadway-style musical and enjoy a scrumptious dinner at the legendary Drury Lane Theatre and adjoining Lucille Restaurant.

 Watch three generations of glass blowers at Lotton Art Glass in Crete.
 Lotton is one of the very few studios in the world to start with elements of the earth like sand, soda ash, lime, borax, zinc and metals, resulting in some of the most breathtaking colors that you will ever see.
-Charles Lotton (83), his sons and grandson give demonstrations of glass blowing techniques.
+Watch demonstrations of glass blowing techniques at this family-owned and -operated business.
 Afterwards, browse the fully furnished gallery and pick up one-of-a-kind mementos.

 Next, it’s on to downtown Frankfort, a welcoming place since 1855.
 From award-winning restaurants to upscale, eclectic specialty boutiques, enjoy a relaxing shopping experience in this charming, historic downtown.